 You can place the Monster in any unoccupied square that meets the effect's requirements.
-For example, Ring of the Ram allows you to place the Monster on any unoccupied square on any tile within 2 tiles of your Hero's current location.

 What does "within 1 tile" mean?

 An object (such as another figure, a token or marker, or an unexplored edge) is within 1 tile of a figure when that object is on the figure's current tile or on a tile connected to the figure's current tile and not separated by a wall.
 (Diagonally touching tiles are not connected.)